contact-nat/restlet-sites/modules/com.restlet/tech-doc/restlet-framework/guide/2.3/04_extensions/02_apispark/01_introspector.md

 Here is its commande line help:

 ~~~~

 SYNOPSIS
-    org.restlet.ext.apispark.Introspector [options] APPLICATION
-    org.restlet.ext.apispark.Introspector -l swagger [options] SWAGGER
+       org.restlet.ext.apispark.Introspector [credentials] [actions] [options] [--language
-    DEFINITION URL/PATH
+       swagger SWAGGER_DEFINITION_URL_OR_PATH | APPLICATION]

 DESCRIPTION
-    Publish to the APISpark platform the description of your Web API,
+       Publish to the APISpark platform the description of your Web API, represented by
-    represented by APPLICATION, the full canonical name of your Restlet or JAX-RS
-    application class or by the swagger definition available on the  URL/PATH.
+       APPLICATION, the full name of your Restlet or JAX-RS application class or by the Swagger
+       definition available at URL/PATH
-    If the whole process is successfull, it displays the url of the
+       If the whole process is successful, it displays the url of the corresponding descriptor or
-    corresponding documentation.
+       connector cell.

+EXAMPLES
+       org.restlet.ext.apispark.Introspector -u 1234 -p Xy12 --create-descriptor
+       com.acme.Application
+       org.restlet.ext.apispark.Introspector -u 1234 -p Xy12 --new-version --id 60
+       com.acme.Application
+       org.restlet.ext.apispark.Introspector -u 1234 -p Xy12 --update --update-strategy replace
+       --id 60 --version 1 --language swagger http://acme.com/api/swagger

 OPTIONS
-    -h, --help
-        Prints this help.
+       -h, --helpPrints this help.

+       [credentials]
-    -u, --username
+       -u, --username username
               The mandatory APISpark user name.
-    -p, --password
+       -p, --password password
               The mandatory APISpark user secret key.

+       [actions]
+       -d, --create-descriptor
+              Creates a new descriptor from introspection.
+       -c, --create-connector
+              Creates a new connector from introspection.
+       -n, --new-version
+              Creates a new version of the descriptor/connector identified by the -i (--id) option
+       -U, --update
+              Updates the cell descriptor/connector specified by the -i (--id) and -v (--version)
+              options.
+              Use the default update strategy (update) except if -S (--update-strategy) option is
+              specified.

+       [options]
+       -i, --id cellId
+              The identifier of an existing cell hosted by APISpark you want to update with this
+              new documentation.
+              Required if -n (--new-version) or -U (--update) options are specified.
+       -v, --version cellVersion
+              The version of the cell to be updated.
+              Required if -U (--update) option is specified.
+       -s, --update-strategy strategy
+              Specifies the update strategy.
+              Available strategies:
+              - update: (default) new objects will be added to the APISpark's descriptor/connector,
+              primitive fields of existing objects will be updated.
+Nothing will be deleted.
+              - replace: deletes all the information in the descriptor/connector on APISpark's
+              and fills it again with introspected definition.
-    -c, --component
+       --component componentClass
-        The optional full canonical name of your Restlet Component class.
+              The optional full name of your Restlet Component class.
+This allows to collect some
-        This allows to collect some other data, such as the endpoint.
+              other data, such as the endpoint.
-    -d, --definition
-        The optional id of an existing definition hosted by APISpark you
-        want to update with this new documentation.
-    -l, --language
+       -l, --language languageName
-        The optional name of the description language of the definition
+              The optional name of the description language of the definition you want to upload.
-        you want to upload.
-Possible value: swagger
+              Possible value:
+              - swagger: Swagger 1.2 specification.
+       --sections
+              Set section of introspected resources from java package name.
        -v, --verbose
-        The optional parameter switching the process to a verbose mode
+              The optional parameter switching the process to a verbose mode.
+       --application-name name
+              The optional parameter overriding the name of the API.
+       --endpoint endpoint
+              The optional parameter overriding the endpoint of the API.
+       --jaxrs-resources resourcesClasses
+              The optional parameter providing the list of fully qualified classes separated by a
+              comma that should be introspected.
+Example:
+              com.example.MyResource,com.example.MyResource2.
+              Replaces javax.ws.rs.core.Application#getClasses.

+ENHANCE INTROSPECTION
+       You can extend the basic introspection and enrich the generated documentation by providing
+       dedicated helpers to the introspector.
+       By default, swagger annotation are supported.
+       Introspection use the Java Service Loader system.
+       To add a new helper, create a
+       'META-INF/services/org.restlet.ext.apispark.internal.introspection.IntrospectionHelper' file
+       with the name of your implementation class.
 ~~~~